f18m/rpi2home-assistant/README.md

 This python code needs to run as `root` due to ensure access to the Raspberry I2C and GPIO peripherals.

-## How to install on a Raspberry
+## How to install on a Raspberry Pi with Debian Bookworm 12

-Note that Raspbian does not allow to install Python software using `pip`, just like it happens on other distributions.
+Note that Raspbian with Python 3.11+ does not allow to install Python software using `pip`.
 Trying to install a Python package that way leads to an error like:

 ```